joakim/kay/ideas.md

 ### Time

 Time is of the essence.
-[Inventing on Principle](https://www.youtube.com/watch?v=PUv66718DII) by Bret Victor + [Clojure's approach to Identity and State](https://clojure.org/about/state).
-All mutation of state is done through messages, so the history of state changes may be recorded, rewound, replayed, stepped through and inspected.
-[Transactions](https://clojure.org/reference/refs) may also be possible.
+[Inventing on Principle](https://www.youtube.com/watch?v=PUv66718DII) by Bret Victor + [Clojure's approach to Identity and State](https://clojure.org/about/state), only with cells?
+All mutation of state is done through messages, so the history of state changes may be (globally) recorded, rewound, replayed, stepped through and inspected.
+[Transactions](https://clojure.org/reference/refs) should also be possible.

 ### Reactive (data flow)?